kate-dao/kate-dao/README.md

 🔍 I'm passionate about turning messy data into meaningful stories and continuously improving through hands-on learning.

-📫 I can be reached at: khanhphuc58@gmail.com or katedao@brandeis.edu
+📫 I can be reached at: khanhphuc58@gmail.com or katedao@brandeis.edu.

 ⚡ Fun fact: I practice Muay Thai.